shaun-ricketts/Tour-de-France-Top-20-Predictor/README.md

 In Anaconda Navigator:
    - Go to the "Environments" tab on the left panel.
    - Click the "Create" button (bottom left).
-   - Give your environment a name (e.g., tdf-env) and choose a Python version (e.g., 3.9).
+   - Give your environment a name (e.g. tdf-env) and choose a Python version (3.9 recommended).
    - Click "Create" — it may take a minute to set up.

-After it’s created, select the environment and click "Open With" → "Notebook" to launch Jupyter using that environment.
+After it’s created, select the environment and click "Open Terminal" and run "conda install notebook -c conda-forge " to install jupyter notebook in this environment.
+Then, go your project location (e.g. cd "C:\Users\your-name\Tour-de-France-Top-20-Predictor") and run "pip install -r requirements.txt".

 Alternatively in cmd:
 python -m venv venv